Sagar-Kap/FullStackOpen/Part4/README.md

 The structure of the exercises are as follows:

-1. [Blog List](./blog-list/) : Build a full stack app to view list of stored blogs.
+1. [Blog List](./blog-list/) : Build a backend on NodeJs to view list of stored blogs.